Inspire your event strategy with these event marketing examples from leading brands including Apple, Glassdoor, and SpaceX.

 Source: Lean Startup

-5. Publisher Conference – Content Marketing Institute’s Sales Acceleration Event
+4. Publisher Conference: Content Marketing Institute’s Sales Acceleration Event

-Content Marketing Institute’s annual publisher conference Content Marketing World has a different theme each year.
-Because this type of event is critical to brand perception among potential customers, CMI made sure to run their theme ideas by the PR team, operations department, and the entire events team to make sure it aligned with their goals.
-Themes can be quirky as long as they make sense with the purpose of the event.
+Content Marketing Institute’s annual publisher conference, Content Marketing World, has a different theme each year.
+Because this event type is critical to brand perception among potential customers, CMI made sure to run their theme ideas by the PR team, operations department, and the entire events team to make sure they aligned with their goals.
+Themes can be quirky if they make sense with the event’s purpose.

 Source: Content Marketing Institute

-At Google I/O, organizers used a 360 degree camera to record keynote speeches so virtual attendees could watch live from all over the world.
+At Google I/O, organizers used a 360-degree camera to record keynote speeches so virtual attendees could watch live from all over the world.
 They even hosted the videos on YouTube, making the whole experience free and easy to access.
-While the conference was a living, breathing in-person event, the option to attend virtually provided those who were unable to attend with a taste of the experience.
+While the conference was a living, breathing in-person event, the option to attend virtually provided those unable to attend with a taste of the experience.

-At SQLBits, data platforms reigned supreme and attendees were eager to deepen their knowledge on cutting edge technologies they otherwise wouldn’t have access to.
-Their highlights include a guarantee of over 10 hours of training per attendees with more than 150 specialist sessions that provided a deep dive into the material.
+At SQLBits, data platforms reigned supreme, and attendees were eager to deepen their knowledge of cutting-edge technologies they otherwise wouldn’t have access to.
+Their highlights include a guarantee of over 10 hours of training per attendee with more than 150 specialist sessions that provide a deep dive into the material.
 Any hands-on or experiential product launch would also work nicely for this event type.

-Internal company meetings are informational update or check in sessions amongst company employees.
+Internal company meetings are informational updates or check-in sessions amongst company employees.
 They can involve the entire staff or select teams.
 Topics range from weekly check-ins to project work groups.